-As more trees are removed for fuel, and over grazing reduced the productivity of grasslands, the heavy rains gullies and the wind blows away the surface soil.
-Where the savannah is not farmed, there are usually more trees, suggesting that grass may not be the natural climactic climax vegetation.
+As more trees are removed for fuel, and overgrazing reduced the productivity of grasslands, the heavy rains gullies and the wind blows away the surface soil.
+Where the savannah is not farmed, there are usually more trees, suggesting that grass may not be the natural climatic climax vegetation.

-The abundant grass feeds a variety of wildlife and on the other hand sustains their presence hence wonderful game drives for example Semliki National Park – Toro Semliki Wildlife Reserve.
-Smaller forest and larger savannah elephants are regularly seen, along with buffalo, waterbuck, crocodile, warthog and Uganda kob.
-With luck, you may even see pygmy hippopotami, leopards and elusive bush-babies.
-In the park, Morning, afternoon and night game drives are conducted – night games exposes visitors to nocturnal like leopard, bush Babies, white- tailed- Magoon among others.
+The abundant grass feeds a variety of wildlife and on the other hand, sustains their presence hence wonderful game drives for example Semliki National Park – Toro Semliki Wildlife Reserve.
+Smaller forest and larger savannah elephants are regularly seen, along with buffalo, waterbuck, crocodile, warthog, and Uganda kob.
+With luck, you may even see pygmy hippopotami, leopards, and elusive bush-babies.
+In the park, Morning, afternoon, and night game drives are conducted – night games expose visitors to nocturnal like a leopard, bush Babies, white-tailed- Magoon among others.

-Kidepo valley National park – Amazing animals are found in Narus Valley during early mornings and late afternoon – 6am and 4pm are optimum times to set off on game drives.
-Expect to encounter lions, elephants, leopard, bush duiker, jackal, bushbuck, bush pig, Kavirondo bush baby, buffalo and mong others.
+Kidepo Valley National park – Amazing animals are found in Narus Valley during early mornings and late afternoon – 6am and 4pm is optimum times to set off on game drives.
+Expect to encounter lions, elephants, leopard, bush duiker, jackal, bushbuck, bush pig, Kavirondo bush baby, buffalo, and mong others.